Akita

 About the Akita

-Standing 24 to 28 inches tall and weighing 70 to 130 pounds, the Akita is a large-sized dog with a distinctive appearance and charming personality.
-They are well-suited to active families who can provide the exercise, training, and companionship this breed craves.
+Standing 24 to 28 inches tall and weighing 70 to 130 pounds, the Akita is a large-sized dog.
+Carries its thick, curled tail high over the back in a distinctive plume; each Akita's tail curl pattern is as unique as a fingerprint.
+They are well-suited to owners who can provide the exercise, training, and companionship this breed thrives on.

 Lifespan Overview